 You are going to love these light and fluffy gluten free funfetti cupcakes.
-Use this funfetti cake batter to make cupcakes, a cake, or bake it in gluten free ice cream cones to make festive birthday cupcakes!
+Use this funfetti cake batter to make cupcakes, or a cake, or bake it in gluten free ice cream cones to make festive birthday cupcakes!

 My daughter is all about colorful rainbow sprinkles, aka funfetti.
 I have used funfetti in a few desserts like these gluten free funfetti cookies, but I needed a good cupcake to bring to a birthday.

 You are going to love how easy this recipe is to make.
 I used my popular gluten free vanilla cupcakes recipe and added a bunch of colorful sprinkles.
-Note with sprinkles, some are made on shared equipment so check my list to know which sprinkles are gluten free.
+Note with sprinkles, some are made on shared equipment, so check my list to know which sprinkles are gluten free.

-These rainbow cupcakes are great because you have so much flexibility depending on the occasion!
-You can make cupcakes like I did, either in cupcake papers or ice cream cones, or you can make a big cake.
+- You can make cupcakes like I did in cupcake papers or ice cream cones, or you can make a big cake.

-You can bake any of my flavored cupcakes batter recipes in ice cream cones.
+You can bake any of my flavored cupcake batter recipes in ice cream cones.
 Ice cream cone cupcakes are all the rage for birthday parties and dessert buffets!
 Check out all of my delicious gluten free cupcake recipes!

-- Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
-That doesn't mean others will not work, I just have not tested other flours.
+- Gluten-Free Flour Blend: I tested this recipe using Bob’s Red Mill 1 to 1 Gluten-Free Flour Blend and King Arthur’s Measure for Measure Gluten-Free Blend.
+That doesn’t mean others will not work; I just have not tested other flours.

-- Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.

-- Gluten free sprinkles - Make sure you use sprinkles that are gluten free.
+- Gluten Free Sprinkles – Make sure you use sprinkles that are gluten free.
 Some brands use shared equipment!

-- Butter - To make this dairy-free, use vegan butter.
+- Butter – Use unsalted butter.

 - Milk - If you are dairy-free, use non-dairy milk.